Harvard-CS-1200/cs1200/fall2025/faq.md

 <b> How should I be testing my code? </b>
 </summary> <br>

 For every problem set with code, there will also be some local testing functionality we provide for you to confirm that your code works as intended.
 We recommend using local test cases as a quick way of testing whether your code works -- if you upload your code to Gradescope it can take up to a minute to evaluate whether your code passes test cases, whereas if you run local tests it'll tell you within a second.
-Only after your code passes local tests cases should you upload it to Gradescope.
+Only after your code passes local test cases should you upload it to Gradescope.

 </details>